bobby4k/crond/README.md

     - Why not separate deployments?
 The machine has 32 cores and 64GB memory, which might not be attainable in a cloud service.
 - Insufficiency of crontab
     - Cron does not care if the previous run of the same task has completed when a new instance starts.
 When a task starts, I want the previous one to have completed and exited.
+    - Crontab has another issue.
+When NTP synchronized time exceeds 1 second, the scheduled tasks will no longer run.
 - Solution from a Decade Ago
     - Perhaps supervisor is more suitable, but the configuration is relatively cumbersome.
     - Digging out a solution from ten years ago, utilizing bash while loop to control the loop, with some modifications it works fine.
 Let's go with it.